OpenBazaar/official_site/_posts/blog/2018-10-24/2018-10-24-Escrow-Smart-Contract-Specification-in-OpenBazaar.markdown

 Upon release of funds from escrow, the trade is put into the `RELEASED` state.
 Once in the `RELEASED` state, trades can no longer be altered.
 All participants who received some of the escrowed funds are noted in the trade’s Transaction struct (via the `beneficiaries` mapping).

-(The `beneficiaries` information will be used later, by other contracts, to determine whether or not a given trade was disputed, refunded, etc).
+(The `beneficiaries` information will be used later, by other contracts, to determine whether or not a given trade was disputed, refunded, etc.).

 #### Offline Direct Payments